HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating SolarWinds (SWI) Knowledge of Hack in Orion Products, Encourages SWI Investors with Losses to Contact Firm Now

 SAN FRANCISCO, Dec.
-14, 2020 /PRNewswire/ --Hagens Berman urges SolarWinds Corporation (NYSE: SWI) investors with significant losses to submit your losses now.
+15, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges SolarWinds Corporation (: SWI) investors with significant losses to submit your losses now.
 Certain investors may have valuable claims.
 The firm also welcomes contacts by persons who may be able to assist the investigation.

-The investigation centers on whether SolarWinds may have misled investors about the security of its IT monitoring products, and when SolarWinds first learned of the malware in its software delivered to customers.
+The investigation centers on whether SolarWinds misled investors about the security of its IT monitoring products.

 More specifically, on Dec.
 13, 2020, Reuters reported hackers believed to be working for Russia have been monitoring email traffic at the U.S. Treasury and Commerce departments and the cyberspies are believed to have gotten in by surreptitiously tampering with updates released by SolarWinds, which serves government customers across the executive branch, the military, and the intelligence services.